-The Veterans Health Administration Office of Community Care (OCC) operates two main service lines, Delivery Operations and Revenue Operations, that support medical care delivery and services for Veterans and their families.
-OCC is also responsible for functions that support these service lines such as administration, planning, oversight and stakeholder relations.
+The Veterans Health Administration Office of Community Care (VHA OCC) operates two main service lines, Delivery Operations and Revenue Operations, that support medical care delivery and services for Veterans and their families.
+VHA OCC is also responsible for functions that support these service lines such as administration, planning, oversight and stakeholder relations.

 - Delivery Operations manages all of the programs that allow Veterans and their family members to receive care and services through community providers outside of VA (i.e. Veterans Choice Program and traditional community care) and manages Veteran and family member programs that pay for care outside of VA (i.e. Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) and Foreign Medical Program (FMP)).